jack-walton/jackwalton.net/README.md

 .page-enter-from,
 .page-leave-to {
   opacity: 0;
-  filter: blur(1rem);
 }
 </style>
 ```

-These additions were copy and pasted right out of the [Nuxt transitions documentation](https://nuxt.com/docs/4.x/getting-started/transitions).

 To get transitions to work with this app's Markdown slug, I wrapped the `NuxtLayout` component in an `article` element.
 This prevents DOM errors.